 2) Iridium based imaging agents.

-(Collaboration with Dr. Lee and Dr. Yang) Tuning how compounds interact with light is of great interest to chemists because changing a material's absorption and emissive properties (a way in which a compound releases light as energy) allows it to be used in a variety of different applications.
+Tuning how compounds interact with light is of great interest to chemists because changing a material's absorption and emissive properties (a way in which a compound releases light as energy) allows it to be used in a variety of different applications.
 For instance, iridium based compounds are being investigated as medical imaging agents because of their emissive properties.
 Herein, we propose a method to synthesize such emitters.

-3) Carbon Monoxide Releasing Molecules.
+3) Carbon Monoxide Releasing Molecules